Pytest-with-Eric/pytest-db-testing-example/README.md

-# Pytest Database Testing Example
+# Pytest SQL Database Testing Example

-This repo contains the sample code for the article - [How To Use Pytest With Command Line Options (Easy To Follow Guide)](https://pytest-with-eric.com/pytest-advanced/pytest-addoption/)
+This repo contains the sample code for the article - [How To Test Database Transactions With Pytest And SQLModel](https://pytest-with-eric.com/database-testing/pytest-sql-database-testing/)

 This project explains how to use Pytest Add Options and pass CLI Arguments to your unit tests.

 # Requirements
-* Python (3.11.4)
+* Python (3.11+)

 Please install the dependencies via the `requirements.txt` file using
 ```commandline